The Small Business Administration (SBA) offers programs that can help your business if it’s been affected by the coronavirus pandemic.

 An Economic Injury Disaster Loan (EIDL) helps small businesses and nonprofits that are losing money during the coronavirus pandemic and that need funds for financial obligations and operating expenses.

-SBA is accepting applications for EIDLs until December 31, 2021.
+SBA stopped accepting applications for EIDLs on December 31, 2021.

 SBA Debt Relief

 SBA’s Debt Relief Program pays the principal, interest, and fees for six months for 7(a), 504, and Microloans disbursed before September 27, 2020.
 Beginning in February 2021, that relief was extended for certain businesses.

 For details, see the “Small Business Debt Relief Program” section, page 9 of the Small Business Owner’s Guide to COVID-19 Relief Legislation.